Posts

 Art and Culture on the Move

 Many cities have transit systems that double as art galleries.
-In London, the Underground’s "Tube Art" program features rotating exhibits in stations, while in Chicago, the "L" train’s murals and sculptures tell the city’s story.
+In London, Transport for London's "Art on the Underground" program features rotating commissions in stations across the network, with current works at sites including Bethnal Green and Notting Hill Gate.
+In Chicago, the "L" train's murals and sculptures tell the city's story.
 A simple train ride can become an art tour, and the best part?
-It’s free.
+It's free.

 Parks and Green Spaces